 The SSSS enables students to take Ensemble Performance as a Year 12 (SACE II) subject.

 SSSS may undertake a city and/or country tour during the year.

-All violin, viola, cello and double bass students in SA government high schools in 2019 are eligible to apply.
+All violin, viola, cello and double bass students in SA government secondary schools, years 8-12 in 2019 are eligible to apply.
 Entry is by performance placement assessment.